Wykerd/delphi-pokemon-tcgo/documentation/task-definition.md

 - Game state

 ### Storing server list
 Store the server list in a JSON formatted text file.
+Use the file to populate a TJSONArray object and display information in list on server list UI.